Today, voters in 47 states, four U.S. territories, and the District of Columbia

 Current Status of the SAFE Banking Act

-To date, the SAFE Banking Act has passed the U.S. House six times, most recently in February 2022
+To date, the SAFE Banking Act has passed the U.S. House seven times, most recently in June 2022

 by a vote of 321 to 101 on April 19, 2021, with 106 Republicans voting in support.
 In February 2019, the SAFE Banking Act prompted the first-ever congressional hearing on the issue of cannabis banking

 .
 Click here

 to see the 2019 report from the House Financial Services Committee.
-Changes in the 117th Congress include minor technical changes to the safe harbor, strengthened hemp provisions, and other technical updates.
 Perlmutter first introduced a similar version of the SAFE Banking Act in July 2013

 Support for the SAFE Banking Act